Vinfall/usage-direct-viz/README.rst

 .. tip:: Chances are you won't find it useful.

-.. sidebar:: Ranting
+I use it to learn the standard library `sqlite3` in Python, *basic visualization in Plotly*, and **grammer of reStructuredText**.

-    Although so far I only find sidebar and built-in admonitions useful.
+.. note:: Although so far I only find sidebar and built-in admonitions useful.
     The benefits are so marginal [#f1]_ I can't be convinced to learn it any further.
     Probably org mode is better.
     Let alone Markdown.

-I use it to learn the standard library `sqlite3` in Python, *basic visualization in Plotly*,
-    and **grammer of reStructuredText**.

 .. [#f1] The ranting is caused by my not using extension. reStructuredText is much more powerful with that.